top of page

 The monthly fee for OASL is for guest bed fees, bedding and bath towels, coffee, access to all utilities, washer/dryer, limited transportation and Wi-Fi.
 All other expenses are your responsibility (e.g.: groceries, cell phones, outings, etc.)

-We are accepting private pays at this time.
+We are accepting private pays, CHOICE and BRIDGE funding.
 Guests may pay via Cash, Check, Money Orders, Zelle & Debit Cards.

 You will be charged a late fee each day you are late.
 Depending on the circumstances, and the number of times you are late, you could have your residence terminated.